biosustain/potion/README.md

 </p>

-## Planned Features

-- RESTful API for SQLAlchemy-driven web services
-- Self-documenting
-- Built-in filtering, sorting, pagination, caching, object & role-based permissions
-- Built-in Python Client

-## Description (Planned)
+## Description

 Potion is an opinionated self-documenting JSON-based RESTful API framework for SQLAlchemy.
-It ships complete with an object & role-based permission system, resource-to-resource references, sub–routes & collections, validation, caching, pagination, filtering & sorting.
+It ships complete with an object & role-based permission system, resource-to-resource references, customizable routes and all sorts of route-generation goodies, a validation system that actually tells you where the errors are, pagination, filtering & sorting.

+Relationships in Potion encourage an API that is somewhere in-between of what MongoDB/NoSQL and PostgreSQL/SQL can be in terms of relational structure.
+Some level of aggregation is still expected to be done on the client side.

+The problem of RESTful referencing has been solved in Potion by including references as JSON-ref objects (e.g.
+ `{"$ref": "/resource/1"}`).
+A REST client can resolve these references on the fly when parsing JSON from the API and the result is RESTful and cacheable because there is always exactly one endpoint for each resource instance.
+ Due to the extra requests this sometimes requires, you should use Potion with SPDY or the upcoming HTTP/2.0.

+While Potion can be used with any database supported by SQLAlchemy, it primarily targets PostgreSQL and has PostgreSQL-specific features relying on text-search indexes & JSON/JSONB column types.
+Due to the way Potion is written, it can be extended with other storage engines very easily.

+# Immediate goals (add this to the description after release):

 Potion aims to be accessible to individuals using the command-line and to software clients.
 This expresses itself, among other things, in the option to define _natural keys_ for referring to resource-item references.
 Potion is an all-round API solution with both a Python- and a HTTP-API.
 To avoid database inconsistency issues, all importing & exporting should be done through the Potion API and not the underlying SQLAlchemy models.

-Potion strongly encourages a flat relational structure without many levels of sub-resources.
-Shallow relationships are easy to add; deep relationships can be modeled where necessary — however not as resource-items with IDs, but rather as ID-free objects and lists.
-Relationships in Potion encourage an API that is somewhere in-between of what MongoDB/NoSQL and PostgreSQL/SQL can be in terms of relational structure.
-Some level of aggregation is still expected to be done on the client side.

-Furthermore, Potion's caching structure — still under development — is designed to work best where those resources that have sub-collections are relatively small in number.
-The sub-collection in a relationship is best placed on the resource that typically has the most children (e.g. `/group/{id}/members` and not `/user/{id}/groups`).

-While Potion can be used with any database supported by SQLAlchemy, it primarily targets PostgreSQL and has PostgreSQL-specific features relying on text-search indexes & JSON/JSONB column types.
+# Long-term goals

+Potion is written in a way that makes it very cacheable and it is planned to eventually include an automatic and thorough caching solution with Potion.
+The optional permissions system adds some complexity to the caching, but it's a problem that can be solved.

-Long-term aims of the framework include support for message-driven communication with the client, potentially using WebSocket and `asyncio`.
+Long-term aims of the framework also include support for message-driven communication with the client using WebSocket and `asyncio`.
+Web applications today are push not pull and any modern API should support subscriptions.
+(If you need push notification today, you can already roll your own solution using Potion's signaling system).

 ## Python client